Euthycarcinoidea

-Euthycarcinoidea are an enigmatic group of extinct, possibly amphibious arthropods that ranged from Cambrian to Triassic times.
+Euthycarcinoidea are a group of extinct, possibly amphibious arthropods that ranged from the Cambrian to the Triassic.
 Fossils are known from Europe, North America, Argentina, Australia, and Antarctica.
+While previously considered enigmatic, they are now widely considered to be members of Mandibulata, and possibly the closest known relatives of Myriapoda (which contains millipedes and centipedes, among others).

 Description

 The euthycarcinoid body was divided into a cephalon (head), preabdomen, and postabdomen.
 The cephalon consisted of two segments and included mandibles, antennae and presumed eyes.
 The preabdomen consisted of five to fourteen tergites, each having up to three somites.
-Each somite had in turn a pair of uniramous, segmented legs.
+Each somite had in turn a pair of uniramous (unbranched), segmented legs.
 The postabdomen was limbless and consisted of up to six segments and a terminal tail spine.